Abdelrahman-Adel610/Pig-game/README.md

 ## Technologies Used

 - **CSS:** For styling the game components. 🎨
+- **WebFonts:** For icons. 📁
 - **JavaScript:** For game logic and interaction. 💻

+  ## Project Structure

+- `index.html`: The main HTML file.
+- `CSS/style.css`: The CSS file for styling the game.
+- `CSS/mediaQuery.css`: Making the game responsive to all screens.
+- `JS/script.js`: The JavaScript file containing the game logic.

 ## Installation

 To get started with the Pig Game project, follow these steps: